Skip straight to costs, setup types, or next steps.

 Built-In Plunge Pool

-$7,000 โ $16,000Permanently installed concrete or fibreglass plunge pool, integrated filtration and plumbing.
+PremiumPermanently installed concrete or fibreglass plunge pool with integrated filtration and plumbing.
+A real property feature.

 - Premium finish, custom size